Plant-Food-Research-Open/assemblyqc/docs/minimal_example.md

 The overall time is specified as 1 hour.
 This is the time for which the NextFlow process is allowed to run by Slurm.
 This is an estimate of the total execution time and is based on the assumption that the parallel execution of all the processes in this minimal example can be completed within 1 hour.

 Similarly, the script specifies the number of CPUs and memory required for running NextFLow.
 These resources are only for running NextFlow and not the individual modules.
-Therefore, 2 CPUs with 4 GBs of memory is adequate.
+Therefore, 1 CPU with 4 GBs of memory is adequate.

 The next 4 lines starting with ml specify the environment modules used by the pipeline.
 These names of these modules are system dependent.
 Refer to your system manuals to find out the modules which satisfy the requirements listed in [Step 0: System Prerequisites](#step-0-system-prerequisites).